-In person or by post: Conduct and Discipline Team, Pan African Plaza, Monrovia – Liberia
+In person/post: Conduct and Discipline Team, Room 303A, Pan African Plaza, Monrovia – Liberia

-Allegations of misconduct may also be reported directly to the Investigation Division of the Office for Internal Oversight Services (ID/OIOS).
+Allegations of misconduct can also be reported directly to the Investigations Division of the Office for Internal Oversight Services (ID/OIOS).

-Allegations of Sexual Exploitation and Abuse may also be reported to Sexual Exploitation and Abuse Focal Points in the sectors.
+Allegations of Sexual Exploitation and Abuse may also be reported to SEA Focal Points.

-All allegations should be reported in good faith.
-Deliberately making false allegations or reporting allegations with malicious intent, if substantiated, constitute misconduct and are subject to disciplinary or other appropriate action.
+All allegations must be reported in good faith.
+Deliberately making false allegations or reporting allegations with malicious intent, if substantiated, constitute misconduct and are subject to disciplinary action.